Do Go On - 360 - Alan Turing & The Enigma

 Over there, public school means private school, doesn't it?

-This is a fancy boarding school.
+So this is like a, this is a boarding, a fancy boarding school.

 Right.